Qwertyblob/tp/docs/UserGuide.md

 **A**: Yes, every change (adding, editing, marking attendance) is automatically saved to the local data file.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Rollcall home folder.
 The data file can be found at `data/addressbook.json`.<br>
 Alternatively, use `import` and `export` commands to transfer your data.

 **Q**: Can there be multiple persons with the same name?<br>